What are the top ten things to do in Australia?

 Melbourne is a true cultural capital, a city of outstanding galleries, museums, and performance venues.
 This is in addition to some truly delectable restaurants and cozy cafes.

 Picture yourself having breakfast at the popular Hardware Societe Cafe, before heading out to the beautiful Royal Botanic Gardens, or admiring Melbourne’s excellent street art as you explore the city.
 After this, you could spend an afternoon looking at some of the best examples of Australian artwork in the National Gallery of Australia, before a sunset boat ride and meal aboard the Spirit of Melbourne cruising restaurant.

 In Melbourne, you might discover a home away from home.

-7Get up close to the marine life in the Great Barrier Reef
+7See Marine Life in the Great Barrier Reef

 Australia’s iconic Great Barrier Reef is unquestionably one of the wonders of the natural world.
 This massive, 350,000 square kilometer (roughly the same size as Japan and only slightly smaller than Germany) reef illuminates the waters off Queensland in a sensational, multicolor display of coral.